The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Fresh meal options

 Both The Farmer’s Dog and Just Food For Dogs offer a variety of balanced meal options to suit most dogs.
-The biggest difference has to be that Just Food for Dogs has the ability to meet the varying needs of dogs with more specific health issues.
+The biggest difference has to be that Just Food for Dogs can meet the varying needs of dogs with more specific health issues.
 This doesn’t mean that The Farmer’s Dog is worse for average dogs—it simply means they offer fewer options.

-However, if you have a puppy, all four of The Farmer’s Dog’s recipes are suitable for feeding puppies; only two of Just Food for Dogs’ meals are.
+However, if you have a puppy, all four of The Farmer’s Dog’s recipes are suitable for feeding puppies; only two of Just Food for Dogs’ meals are: Fish & Sweet Potato and Chicken & White Rice.

 Both companies meet or exceed AAFCO standards for adult maintenance, but Just Food for Dogs also meets the National Research Council standards, which, according to their website, is the most up-to-date authority on nutritional guidelines.